Introduction

 WHAT TO EXPECT

-In this section, users will be able to learn more about installing the xNIC for Windows, Linux, and Kubernetes.
+In this section, users will learn about installing the xNIC for Windows, Linux, and Kubernetes.
 Users must install an xNIC on every VM that needs to send or receive cloudSwXtch multicast or broadcast traffic.

-Before you install the xNIC, please review xNIC System Requirements.
+Before installing the xNIC, please review the xNIC System Requirements page.

 xNIC Installation Guide for Kubernetes